vikkasyousaf/Helloworld/ES vs AWS.md

 	* Adjust your application configuration

 5. You cannot use automated snapshots to migrate to new domains.
 Automated snapshots are read-only from within a given domain For migrations, you must use manual snapshots stored in your own repository.
 Standard S3 charges apply to manual snapshots.

+6. There are tons of things that can cause it to become unstable, most of which are related to query patterns,
+  * The documents being indexed,
+  * The number of dynamic fields being created,
+  * Imbalances in the sizes of shards,
+  * The ratio of documents to heap space, etc.
+  * Limited to clusters of 20 nodes, limited scalability

+  Diagnosing these problems is a bit of an art, and one needs a lot of metrics, log files and administrative APIs to drill down and find the root cause of an issue.
+AWS’s Elasticsearch doesn’t provide access to any of those things, leaving you no other option but to contact AWS’s support team.

 ### ES manage